cognitiveailab/tg2021task/README.md

 Overview
 ========
+Multi-hop inference is the task of combining more than one piece of information to solve an inference task, such as question answering.
+This can take many forms, from combining free-text sentences read from books or the web, to combining linked facts from a structured knowledge base.
+The Shared Task on Explanation Regeneration asks participants to develop methods that reconstruct large explanations for science questions, using a corpus of gold explanations that provides supervision and instrumentation for this multi-hop inference task.
+Each explanation is represented as an "explanation graph", a set of atomic facts (between 1 and 16 per explanation, drawn from a knowledge base of 9,000 facts) that, together, form a detailed explanation for the reasoning required to answer and explain the resoning behind a question.

-This shared task focuses on explanation reconstruction, a stepping-stone towards general multi-hop inference over language.
-In particular, the inputs to this task consist of questions and their correct answers.
-Participating systems must extract and rank explanation sentences from a provided structured knowledge base such that the top-ranked sentences provide a complete explanation for the given answer.
+Explanation Regeneration is a stepping-stone towards general multi-hop inference over language.
+In this shared task we frame explanation regeneration as a ranking task, where the inputs to a given system consist of questions and their correct answers.
+Participating systems must then rank atomic facts from a provided semi-structured knowledge base such that the combination of top-ranked facts provide a detailed explanation for the answer.
 This requires combining scientific and common-sense/world knowledge with compositional inference.

-While large language models (BERT, XLNet) achieved the highest performance in the 2019 and 2020 shared tasks, substantially advancing the state-of-the-art over previous methods, absolute performance remains modest, highlighting the difficulty of generating detailed explanations through multi-hop reasoning.
+While large language models (BERT, ERNIE) achieved the highest performance in the 2019 and 2020 shared tasks, substantially advancing the state-of-the-art over previous methods, absolute performance remains modest, highlighting the difficulty of generating detailed explanations through multi-hop reasoning.

 *NEW FOR 2021:*
 Many-hop multi-hop inference is challenging because there are often multiple ways of assembling a good explanation for a given question.
 This 2021 instantiation of the shared task focuses on the theme of determining relevance versus completeness in large multi-hop explanations.
-To this end, it includes a very large dataset of approximately 250,000 expert-annotated relevancy ratings of top language model (e.g. BERT, RoBERTa) results that augment the 2020 shared task data.
-Submissions that evaluate how well existing models designed on 2-hop multihop question answering datasets (e.g. HotPotQA, QASC, etc) perform at many-fact multi-hop explanation regeneration are encouraged.
+To this end, this year we include a very large dataset of approximately 250,000 expert-annotated relevancy ratings for facts ranked highly by baseline language models from previous years (e.g. BERT, RoBERTa).

+Submissions using a variety of methods (graph-based or otherwise) are encouraged.
+Submissions that evaluate how well existing models designed on 2-hop multihop question answering datasets (e.g. HotPotQA, QASC, etc) perform at many-fact multi-hop explanation regeneration are welcome.

 ![Tests](https://github.com/cognitiveailab/tg2021task/workflows/Tests/badge.svg?branch=main)